DFHack/dfhack/LUA_API.rst

   Configures an object returned by ``allocInstance``, using specified parameters wherever appropriate.
 If the building has fixed size along any dimension, the corresponding input parameter will be ignored.
-  Returns *nil* if the building cannot be placed, or *true, width, height, rect_area, true_area*.
+  Returns *false* if the building cannot be placed, or *true, width, height, rect_area, true_area*.
 Returned width and height are the final values used by the building; true_area is less than rect_area if any tiles were removed from designation.